konnir/IssarVideos/tests/README.md

 # Video Narratives - Test Suite

-This directory contains the comprehensive test suite for the Video Narratives FastAPI application.
+This directory contains the comprehensive test suite for the Video Narratives FastAPI application with Google Sheets integration.

 ## Quick Start